a7medhazem/CSharp-Fundamentals-Projects/README.md

 ### 🧾 Inventory Management System

 A console-based system for managing a product inventory (up to 50 products).
-Users can **add, update, view, and remove products** via a menu-driven interface.

-**🔑 Key Features:**
+Users interact with a menu-driven interface to perform inventory operations.

+📋 **Menu Options**

+- [0] View Options
+- [1] Add Product
+- [2] Update Product
+- [3] View Products
+- [4] Remove Product
+- [5] Exit

+🔑 **Key Features**:

-- ➕ Add products (name, quantity, price)
+- ➕ Add new products (name, quantity, price)
 - 🔄 Update existing product details
-- 👀 View all products with ID, name, quantity, and price
+- 📋 View all products with ID, name, quantity, and price
-- ❌ Remove products by ID
+- ❌ Remove a product by ID
-- 🚪 Exit the program
+- 📌 Supports up to 50 products using a 2D string array
+- 🛡️ Input validation using `int.TryParse()`
+- 🔁 Uses loops, switch statements, and clean basic logic

 📂 **Project Folder:** `InventoryManagementSystem`